dgalifi/cookie-thief/README.md

 ### Remember

  - update the URL value in var url = 'http://10.0.2.15:3000'
  - remove all the console.log from the img script.
-The y are there just for debugging purposes
+They are there just for debugging purposes